Caesurus/PicoCTF2017/l3_noeyes/README.md

 Enjoy.
 If you're wondering why I placed most of the flag already in the script.
 This is because that part shouldn't change between users.
 And I want to be as gentle as possible on the servers, lets all play nice right?

 You may have to update the URL with the port that was given to you.
-That port is mine and the flag won't necessarily work for others.
+That FLAG is mine go get your own :P